 On March 10, 2017, Judge Robert M. Dow, Jr. of the United States District Court for the Northern District of Illinois issued a Memorandum Opinion and Order upholding allegations that AbbVie and Gonzalez violated the antifraud provisions of the federal securities laws during the period between September 29, 2014 and October 14, 2014.

-The case is Rubinstein v.
+Rubinstein v.
 Gonzalez, No. 14-cv-9465, in the United States District Court for the Northern District of Illinois.